Lucio Fulci: Death and legacy

 Fulci died alone, in his sleep, in his apartment in Rome at around 2 pm on 13 March 1996 of a hyperglycemic diabetic coma, aged 68.
 Toward the end of his life, he had lost his house and was forced to move into a cramped apartment.
 Since Fulci had been so despondent in his later years, some believed that he may have intentionally allowed himself to die by not taking his glucose-controlling medication, but this is controversial.
 Dario Argento paid for Fulci's funeral arrangements.
 He was initially buried in Cimitero Flaminio, though his remains were later moved to Cimitero Laurentino; the epitaph on his crypt reads "I did it my way."

 Fulci's films had remained generally ignored or dismissed for many years by the mainstream critics, who regarded his work as exploitation.
 However, genre fans appreciated his films as being stylish exercises in extreme gore.
 At least one of his films, The Beyond, has "amassed a large and dedicated following".
 In 1998, The Beyond was re-released to theaters by Quentin Tarantino, who has often cited the film, and Fulci himself, as a major source of inspiration.
 Fulci's earlier, lesser-known giallo Don't Torture a Duckling (1972) received some critical acclaim as well.
 Fulci regarded two of his films, Don't Torture a Duckling and Beatrice Cenci, as his best all-around work, and considered both Zombi 2 and The Beyond as the two films that forever catapulted him to cult film stardom.
 His daughter Camilla served as an assistant director on his last five films (from 1989 to 1991) and has gone on to become an assistant director in the Italian film industry.

 Fulci made an appearance at the January 1996 Fangoria horror convention in New York City, two months before his death.
 Walking on crutches with a bandaged foot, he told attendees that he had had no idea his films were so popular outside of his native Italy, as hordes of starstruck gore fans braved blizzard conditions that weekend to meet him.

+Personal life

+Fulci was Catholic.
+Discussing his faith related to his films, he said in an interview published in 1982 that his later films that were fantastique were his more true to himself works and that said that "all Catholic literature is terribly anguished" and he had found God in this misfortune of others and that he "studied the horrible as Bergson studied laughter."